• Skip to primary navigation

 Making Sweet Iced Tea may seem pretty simple but the technique is what makes a crystal clear glass of sweet iced tea.
 Follow my instructions and I promise you a perfect pitcher of sweet iced tea each time.

-This recipe makes a half a gallon of iced tea.
+This sweet tea recipe makes a half a gallon of iced tea.
 You can double it and make an entire gallon.
 You probably should just go ahead and make a gallon.
 Nothing tastes better than a fresh glass of sweet iced tea on a hot summer afternoon.

-• Preparing your tea while the tea is still hot is what gives you a crystal clear pitcher of iced tea.
+• Preparing your iced tea while the brewed tea is still hot is what gives you a crystal clear pitcher of iced tea.
 If you wait until the tea has cooled you will end up with a bitter and cloudy pitcher of tea.

 • It also allows the sugar granules to dissolve.
 I hate it when the sugar doesn't dissolve and sits on the bottom of my glass.